jrreed83/thebitstream/content/posts/binary-serialization-in-zig/index.md

 ## Array Serialization Example

 Ok, let's get down to business.
-One of things I do all the time at work is write arrays of floating point values to binary files.
-Zig has a function in its standard library for this called `write`.
+Like I said earlier,one of things I do all the time is write arrays of floating point values to binary files.
+Zig has a function in its standard library for this, `write`.
 The problem is that it only writes byte slices.
 So the first thing I had to figure out was how to convert arrays or slices of floats to slices of bytes.
 I got a decent solution that worked for floats, but realized I could use Zig's `comptime` feature to generalize it to any slice.
 Here's what I settled on:

 ```zig
 fn transmuteSlice(comptime T: type, x: []T) []u8 {